Sleepwalker423/Sleepwalker423/README.md

 - 👋 Hi, I’m @Sleepwalker423
-- 👀 I’m interested in software develpment, video games (ofcourse), nature, animals, and environmental manipulation.
+- 👀 I’m interested in software development, video games (of course), nature, animals, and environmental manipulation.
-- 🌱 I’m currently learning C and python from the Harvard CS50 Course on EdX.org
+- 🌱 I’m currently earning my Software Engineering degree with a minor in Systems Engineering at ERAU Daytona Beach, FL.
-- 💞️ I’m looking to collaborate on anything anyone is willing to let me help with to gain experience.
-Probono ofcourse :p
+- 💞️ I’m looking to collaborate on anything with anyone to gain experience.
 - 📫 How to reach me.
 You can message me at sleepwalker423@gmail.com.

 <!---